Blog

-What Exactly Is Ephemeral Data?
+What is Ephemeral Data?

 Ephemeral data is lightweight, temporary information created and used for short-term tasks in apps or systems.
 It’s used while it’s needed, and it’s removed when it’s no longer needed.

 Take testing environments, for example.
 In most enterprises, developers and quality assurance (QA) engineers rely on static, pre-built environments that may periodically get refreshed or updated.
 These users can instead use ephemeral data to mimic real-world conditions, then delete it once testing is complete.
-Simple, efficient, and no clutter left behind.

-Ephemeral Data vs. Persistent Data
+Back to topEphemeral Data vs. Persistent Data

 The main difference between ephemeral data vs. persistent data is the storage timeframe.
 Ephemeral data is stored for short-term use, while persistent data is stored for long-term use and frequent reuse.
+Here are a few other qualities of each.

 Persistent Data